Carole Steyn

-Carole Steyn (née Moss) (born 1938, in Manchester) is a British abstract and figurative painter, sculptor, pastellist and ceramicist who works with a wide range of materials and lives in London.
+Carole Steyn (née Moss; born 1938) is a British abstract and figurative painter, sculptor, pastellist and ceramicist who works with a wide range of materials and lives in London.
 Steyn's work draws on a range of influences, including her Russian Constructivism-inspired freestanding sculptures; and Bas-Reliefs reminiscent of Nevelson and Camargo.

 Biography

-Steyn studied at the Académie Julian in Paris in 1953 and the Saint Martin's School of Art from 1954 to 1956, then studied sculpture at the Camden Arts Centre in 1968.
+Steyn was born in Manchester.
+She studied at the Académie Julian in Paris in 1953 and the Saint Martin's School of Art from 1954 to 1956, then studied sculpture at the Camden Arts Centre in 1968.

 Steyn had a series of solo exhibitions at the Drian Galleries in London in the 1970s.

 In 1973, 1974 and 1975 Steyn exhibited with the Free Painters and Sculptors at the Mall Galleries in London.'
 In 1974, 1975 and 1976 she exhibited with the Women's International Art Club at the Drian Galleries and Camden Arts Centre.

 In 1988, Steyn featured in Out of the Doll's House, a BBC2 mini series of eight films, which explored the way women's lives have changed in the 20th century.
 Steyn also took part in Hanging Out, a project to explore youth culture both now and in the 1950s and 1960s.
 Commenting on her time at Saint Martin's School of Art during the 1950s, she said "We were called beatniks sometimes and adopted maybe some so-called Bohemian attitudes at St. Martins…".